Birthdays are only as good as the last Adele song you’ve listened to recently.

 Am I the same as everyone else?
 Are we all the same as each other?

 I pray this is not true and turn the corner, making my way to a drag club on Johnston Street just as it starts to rain.
 Inside I order a skinny bitch in a short glass and sit watching the 10.30pm show.
 ‘It’s a week before your next birthday’ pops-up in my head, much like a TV news flash or a storm warning.
 Hurricane Andy!
 Who stole my time?
 Where’s it gone?
 It won’t be coming back anytime soon I conclude and quickly down my drink and order another.
-Hurricane Skinny Bitch!
+Hurricane Skinny Bitch, I smile 😊

-My thoughts are interrupted by someone who knows me, a crew member who worked on a play I wrote and directed for Midsumma called ‘Andy Warhol’s 15 Minutes of Fame’ back in 2013.
+My thoughts are interrupted by someone who appears to knows me, a crew member who worked on a play I wrote and directed for Midsumma called ‘Andy Warhol’s 15 Minutes of Fame’ back in 2013.

 “Hello.
 It’s me?”
 I didn’t recognise her, she’d changed.